-Unit 2 - Chances and challenges for kindergarten staff under changing conditions in kindergarten and primary school
+Unit 2 - Opportunities and challenges for kindergarten staff

 In this unit I will learn how to:

 - 1. set food standards in boarding as well as in pedagogical work - 2. build a nutrition team and set common objectives - 3. create an action plan and conductive framework conditions